 - Tooth reshaping

-- Making an impression
+- Making an impression of the tooth

 - Applying a temporary crown

-- Removing a temporary crown
+- Removing the temporary dental crown

 - Placing a permanent crown onto your tooth with the help of special adhesive